dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

 ### Orchestrating `dlt` pipeline on Dagster

-Here's a concise guide to orchestrating a `dlt` pipeline with Dagster, using the project "Ingesting GitHub issues data from a repository and storing it in BigQuery" as an example.
+Here's a concise guide to orchestrating a `dlt` pipeline with Dagster, creating a pipeline which ingests GitHub issues data from a repository and loading

+using the project "Ingesting
+GitHub issues data from a repository and storing it in BigQuery" as an example.

 More details can be found in the article